Telicent-io/telicent-core-charts/charts/telicent-core/charts/auth/README.md

 ### Global Parameters

-Contains global parameters, these parameters are mirrored within the Telicent core umbrella chart
+Contains global parameters; these parameters are mirrored within the Telicent core umbrella chart
+Note: only global parameters used within this chart, will be listed below

 | Name                                | Description                                                                                                                                                                            | Value              |
 | ----------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------ |